Hidden Markov Models and the Bayes Filter in Categorical Probability: Smoothing in Markov categories

 \subsubsection{The RTS smoother as the instantiated Bayesian smoother}

 Shortly after the Kalman filter, a Gaussian fixed-interval backwards recursion was developed~\cite{rts-smoother}, now commonly known as the \newterm{Rauch-Tung-Striebel (RTS) smoother} or \newterm{Kalman smoother}~\cite[Section 18.3.2]{murphy2012machine}.
-Similar to the Kalman filter in \Cref{ssec:KalmanFilter}, we show that our categorical fixed-interval smoother recursion recovers a slightly generalized version of the RTS smoother with biased noise when calculated in $\gauss$.
+Similar to the Kalman filter in \Cref{ssec:KalmanFilter}, we show that our categorical fixed-interval smoother specializes to the RTS smoother in $\gauss$, slightly generalized to allow for biased noise.

 Keeping notation as in the Kalman filter case from \Cref{ssec:KalmanFilter}, we additionally write the parameters for the filter output as

 noting that we assume these quantities to have been computed already e.g.~through the Kalman filter.
 To indicate the relation, let us denote the output parameters of the instantiated smoother with ``hats,'' meaning that